 An excellent month for planting new perennials as soil is warm and moisture levels are increasing.

 Stores are now well stocked with spring flowering bulbs for planting in pots and borders to provide a succession of flowers from January to May.

 Now is a perfect time to plant autumn and spring bedding plants to take over when the summer colour fades.

 Treat your lawn now with an autumn lawn preparation such as `EverGreen Autumn 2 in1` to control moss and to help grass withstand the harsh winter weather.

 This is a good month to sow a new lawn and repair bare patches in existing lawns.
-This gives it a great start and will see very strong growth in the New Year.

 Cut old, fruited canes of summer raspberries to the ground, thin out and tie in new canes for next year’s crop.

 Towards the end of the month start putting crops such as carrots and beetroot in to storage.